Babywearing can be beneficial for both baby and parent, but as with other baby products, it’s important to use baby carrier with safety in mind.

 Whether you want to carry your baby in a wrap, ring slings, mei-tai, soft structured carrier or other type, there are few basic rules that you need to follow.

-There is the TICKS Rule for Safe Babywearing checklist, prepared by The British Association of Babywearing Instructors.
+There is the TICKS Rule for Safe Babywearing checklist, prepared by The British Association of Babywearing Instructors1.
 It makes it easier to remember the safety rules.

 TICKS Rules should be followed regardless the type of the carrier and baby’s age.

-There is also ABC checklist made by Babywearing International.
+There is also ABC checklist made by Babywearing International2.
 On their website you can read more about safety rules and see useful pictures how to position the child in a carrier.

 A – AIRWAY – Check the baby in carrier often and monitor baby’s breathing.
 Make sure the baby’s airway is always open.
 It’s most easy to do when the baby is in upright position.
 Baby’s chin should be off the chest (there should be enough space for one or even two fingers under baby’s chin).
 Baby’s nose and mouth cannot be blocked by anything, the air should circulate around baby’s face easily.
 You should be able to always see baby’s face.
 Moreover baby’s head should be close to your chin so you could kiss it just by tipping your head forward.